GLambard/SMILES-X/README.md

 All these datasets are available in the `validation_data/` directory above.

 ## Usage
+The following instruction is a summary from the python notebooks `SMILESX_Prediction_github.ipynb` and `SMILESX_Visualization_github.ipynb` available above.
+Please feel free to download, use and modify them.

 * Copy and paste **`SMILESX_utils.py`** to your working directory
 * Use the following basic import to your jupyter notebook